Petrichor4/JosephStone-Module-7-Challenge/README.md

   First download the repository onto your machine then use the command npm i to install any dependancies.
   ## Usage

-  In a the current directory enter node index.js then fill out all the question, on completion a README.md file will be made that you are free to use as the readme for your project
+  In the current directory enter node index.js then fill out all the question, on completion a README.md file will be made that you are free to use as the readme for your project

   ## Contributing

   No collaborators.